 When are your services?

 Our Youth Worship Gathering is on Wednesday nights from 6:30-8:00 p.m. (late August through early June).
-Home groups meet throughout the week on different nights, different times, and at different locations.
+Home groups meet throughout the week on different nights, at different times, and at different locations.
 Check out our different Home Groups and visit a few.

 How long are the services?